 3 Be aware of timescales, Council’s generally give 21 days to comment on an application, make sure any comments you have are submitted within the timescale;

 4 Avoid knee-jerk responses which are irrelevant, know what material planning considerations are as Councils only take these into account.
-Thoughtful, well considered objections are much more likely to be affective, if you’re in doubt my website has a summary of What are material planning considerations?;
+Thoughtful, well considered objections are much more likely to be affective, if you’re in doubt take a look at our summary of What are material planning considerations?;

 5 Avoid using a standard letter or relying on a petition, these hold limited weight.
 A letter/email citing your own reasons will carry more weight in the consideration of an application;